2600hz/community-scripts/dashboards/README.md

 Edit /usr/local/grafana-authentication-proxy/config.js

-Depending on wether or not you're using elasticsarch (in this example, for storing user dashboards) you can specify your ES server information here too, and it will proxy front end user auth for ES queries as well.
-Otherwise you can leave it alone.
+Depending on wether or not you're using elasticsarch (in this case, it would be for storing user dashboards) you can specify your ES server information here too, and it will proxy front end user auth for ES queries as well.
+Otherwise you can leave it alone, and we'll store our dashboards in InfluxDB

 Pay attention to the following lines in the config file and update them accordingly: